SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 > As described [here](#spec-file), it's easy to create spec files in your web site.
 The following steps are needed *only* if you are using a CDN for HTTPS tracking and therefore need to configure the spec files there.

-> Unlike AWS CloudFront, you need to already have the spec files (`apple-app-site-assocation` and `assetlinks.json`) hosted elsewhere, such as on a web server.
+> Unlike AWS CloudFront, you need to already have the spec files (`apple-app-site-association` and `assetlinks.json`) hosted elsewhere, such as on a web server.
 When your clients request *`yourtracking.domain.com/.well-known/*`*, CloudFlare responds with a `301` "moved permanently" redirect to your files.
 We have found this can work, but it's not recommended by [Apple](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) or [Google](https://developer.android.com/training/app-links/verify-site-associations).
-It prevents Android [autoverifying](#autoverify) your app.
+It prevents Android [auto-verifying](#auto-verify) your app.

 1. In your CloudFlare dashboard, an additional page rule is necessary to serve the spec files.